 I got certified as a mindfulness trainer in 2018 at Mindful Academy and since then have been running MBSR courses, mindfulness workshops, sessions and retreats.

 Why do I teach mindfulness?

-Back in my teenage years, I already had a huge need to achieve a distance towards life and the challenges we face every day.
+Back in my teenage years, I already had a huge need to achieve a distance towards life and the challenges I faced every day.
 I knew, or rather, I felt intuitively that there was a way to live with more ease and freedom, and meditation turned out to be that solution.

 I have been meditating regularly since 2010 and I can firmly state that mindfulness and meditation is the most valuable skill I have ever leant.
-I started to get interested in personal development and psychology.
-I got to know my patterns through psychotherapy, I started to work with Reiki and Bars technique.
-Lately, I have been exploring the details of Total Biology and psychogenealogy.
+Thanks to it, I started to get interested in the mechanisms and dynamics that run my life.
+I have taken part in over 100 hours of workshops and training related to psychology an self-develeopment.

 Mindfulness practice is my constant companion in my inner quest to discover myself.
 When I slowly inhale and then exhale, I come back to my body.
 I calm down my mind and I feel how mindfulness becomes a mirror in which I can see my true self.

 I want to show you how much meditation, this simple practice, can chnge your life as it changed mine and millions of people around the world.